junoteam/demo-karpenter/demo-app/README.md

-Python App which serve HTTP endpoint and get parameters:
+# Python App which serve HTTP endpoint and get parameters